 Other indicators for research software are the ones supplied by the repositories themselves.
 GitHub uses for example: Followers, Forks, Watchers, Collaborators, Gist Count, and Downloads.
 SourceForge, next to downloads, only adds an average rating of the software users as an indicator.
 Other software registries might even use different indicators, but the general problem is that these usage data are anonymized hindering a further analysis of who, why and if the software is used.

-An exception and promising tool is the Dutch Research Software Directory, although not used much (yet) by UM researchers.
-This tool lists under Mentions the sources where the mentions stems from, and with the links to the online sources one can assess who and why they are mentioning (or using) the software.
+An exception is the Research Software Directory, which is frequently used by UM academics.
+This tool lists under ‘Mentions’ the sources where the mentions stems from, and with the links to the online sources one can assess who and why they are mentioning (or using) the software.

 To assess the FAIRness of our research software check: https://fair-software.nl/